vivianmiranda/cocoa3_testing/README.md

 ### Fine-tunning CAMB Accuracy <a name="camb_accuracy"></a>

 The accurate computation of many CMB and large-scale-structure data vectors requires high `AccuracyBoost` values in CAMB.
-However, this parameter is inefficient, causing an exponential increase in CAMB's runtime.
+However, this parameter is particularly inefficient, causing an exponential increase in CAMB's runtime.
 This issue has been frequent enough that we provide below a simple but partial solution

 The underlying reason for `AccuracyBoost` inefficiency is that this flag raises the required accuracy of multiple modules in CAMB.
 The appropriate boost should be adjusted until the $\chi^2$ of the adopted experiments remain stable.